w3f/polkadot-wiki/docs/learn/how-to/vault-add-chain-metadata.md

 ![](../../assets/how-to/65016559243.png)

 That's it.
 Now you can sign transactions with your Polkadot accounts.
-If you haven't added your account on Polkadot-JS UI yet, check [this article](vault-add-account.md) for instructions.
+If you haven't added your account on Polkadot Developer Interface yet, check [this article](vault-add-account.md) for instructions.

 * * *